2000 Executive Airlines British Aerospace Jetstream crash: Investigation

 Captain Basat and First Officer MacVicar then completed the load manifest.
 They stated that the plane was loaded with 2,400 pounds of fuel when it departed from Farmingdale.
 In reality, there were only 1,600 pounds of fuel on board, 800 pounds less than intended.
 Calculations by the NTSB revealed that if the plane were loaded with a total of 2,400 pounds of fuel, then the crew would not have had to refuel in Atlantic City.

-Since the crew believed that there were enough fuel on board, they apparently ignored the low fuel quantity annunciator lights that should have warned them of their lack of fuel.
+Since the crew believed that there was enough fuel on board, they apparently ignored the low fuel quantity annunciator lights that should have warned them of their lack of fuel.
 However, the NTSB stated that these lights can be easily "overlooked".

 As the plane ran out of fuel, the right engine stopped.
 This failure on the right engine caused the plane to deviate from its planned track.
 Although the pilots were able to restart the engine, it failed again seconds later, along with the left engine.
 Low airspeed then caused loss of control of the plane.

 The final accident report was published on August 29, 2002, and concluded the cause of the crash was pilot error:

 "The National Transportation Safety Board determines that the probable cause of this accident was the flight crew's failure to ensure an adequate fuel supply for the flight, which led to the stoppage of the right engine due to fuel exhaustion and the intermittent stoppage of the left engine due to fuel starvation.
 Contributing to the accident were the flight crew's failure to monitor the airplane's fuel state and the flight crew's failure to maintain directional control after the initial engine stoppage."

 Aftermath

 Following the release of the final report, relatives of the victims began suing Executive Airlines for negligence.
-The aircraft's manufacturer, British Aerospace, was also charged for undisclosed reasons.
+The aircraft's manufacturer, British Aerospace, was also sued for undisclosed reasons.
 CEO of Executive Airlines Michael Peragine challenged the NTSB for allegedly overlooking several factors that might have contributed to the accident.
 However, a lawsuit totalling $32 million USD was eventually settled, which was made public by U.S District Court for Scranton in 2003.